The Spectacular Spider-Man (TV series): Season 2

-The second season finds Peter Parker's life becoming significantly more complicated when he finds himself torn between Gwen Stacy and Liz Allan, both of whom have confessed their feelings for him; Mary Jane Watson endeavors to help Gwen win Peter's affections.
-While Harry Osborn returns to school after a leave of absence, his father Norman Osborn takes on the role of Peter's mentor, helping Peter to reacquire his internship position as Dr. Curt Connors' lab assistant.
+The second season sees Peter's life become significantly more complicated as he finds himself torn between Gwen and Liz Allan, both of whom have confessed their feelings for him.
+Harry returns to school after a leave of absence, while his father Norman becomes Peter's mentor and helps him reacquire his position as Curt Connors' lab assistant.

-Meanwhile, Spider-Man faces new villains such as Mysterio, Kraven the Hunter, the Tinkerer, Silver Sable, and Molten Man.
-Several of the web-slinger's old enemies also return, including Venom who attempts to expose Spider-Man's secret identity and remove his powers.
+Meanwhile, Spider-Man faces new villains such as Mysterio, Kraven the Hunter, Tinkerer, Silver Sable, and Molten Man.
+Several of his old enemies also return, including Venom, who attempts to expose Spider-Man's secret identity and remove his powers.
 An all-out gang war later erupts between Tombstone's established order, the Master Planner's supervillain forces, and the old guard of the Silvermane crime family.
-Once all of these major threats have been dealt with, Spider-Man must have a final confrontation with the Green Goblin, who masterminded the gang war to eliminate his opposition, take control of New York City, and destroy the wall-crawler once and for all.
+Once all of these major threats have been dealt with, Spider-Man has a final confrontation with the Green Goblin, who masterminded the gang war to eliminate his opposition, take control of New York City, and destroy Spider-Man.

-The series concludes with loose ends due to the show's cancellation before a third season could be produced.
-Other new characters introduced, who were intended to have more prominent roles in future seasons, include Sha Shan Nguyen, Dr. Miles Warren, Calypso, Cletus Kasady, Morris Bench, and Roderick Kingsley.
-Mac Gargan is also briefly mentioned.
+The series concludes with loose ends due to the show's cancellation before a third season was produced.
+Other new characters introduced, who were intended to have more prominent roles in future seasons, include Miles Warren, Calypso, Cletus Kasady, Morris Bench, and Roderick Kingsley.

 Episodes

 Cast and characters

 The vast timeline of the Spider-Man comics has been condensed and reconfigured to include classic and important characters within the same timeframe.
 Gwen Stacy, Harry Osborn and Mary Jane Watson are depicted not as direct equivalents to their counterparts, but rather as characters who will eventually evolve into their established roles from the comics.
-The series sports a wide supporting cast where every named character who is featured, in however minor a capacity, is based on a character who has appeared in either the main continuity of the comics, the Ultimate Spider-Man comics (such as Kenny Kong), or Sam Raimi's film series (such as Bernard Houseman).
-The series incorporates numerous villains from different eras of the Spider-Man mythology, almost all of whom are introduced as regular characters before they adopt their established villain identities in later episodes (such as Eddie Brock, who is introduced in the pilot but only becomes Venom at the end of season one).
+The series incorporates numerous villains from different eras of the Spider-Man mythology, almost all of whom are introduced as regular characters before they become supervillains in later episodes.